ischaojie/flask-more/README.md

 Modernized Flask API builder with schema validator and OpenAPI.

 ### Warning
 >
 > Currently, `Flask-Lan` is still under active development(before v1.0.0).
 Don't use it in production.

-It's kind of like the famous library [FastAPI](https://github.com/tiangolo/fastapi), bringing part of brilliant features of `FastAPI` to your Flask application.
+FLask-Lan is kind of like the famous library [FastAPI](https://github.com/tiangolo/fastapi), bringing part of the brilliant features of `FastAPI` to your Flask application.
-For example, it uses [Pydantic](https://github.com/samuelcolvin/pydantic) for Request/Response params validation and auto-generates `OpenAPI` api docs.
+For example, it uses [Pydantic](https://github.com/samuelcolvin/pydantic) for Request/Response params validation and auto-generates `OpenAPI` API docs.

 ## Feature

 -   Intuitive and easy to use.
--   Request/Response validation base on type hinting(by Pydantic).
+-   Request/Response validation based on type hinting(by Pydantic).
--   Auto-generate `OpenAPI` docs(both swagger and redoc).
+-   Auto-generated `OpenAPI` docs(both swagger and redoc).
+-   Designed for API development.

 ## Quick start